The amount of time you need to get a desired tan depends on your skin type.

 Tanning this skin type can be a challenge.
 Harsh tanning light might irritate your pale skin.

-We would highly recommend that you try doing an airbrush or spray tan if this is your type.
+I would highly recommend that you try doing an airbrush or spray tan if this is your type.

 Type 2: Beige Skin Type